jdivine/heyhey/README.md

   - Just decided to call the shell script steps I'd already built.
 - Set up a new minikube cluster
 - Helm chart:
   - I told copilot to spin up a basic helm chart for deploying this image.
-It generated a pretty standard setup.
+It generated a pretty standard setup with some extra cruft that I cleaned up.
-  - TODO
 - ArgoCD:
   - Installed with the instructions here: https://argo-cd.readthedocs.io/en/stable/getting_started/
-  - Local installation so I installed an ingress for it to access the API server
+  - Local installation so I didn't bother with an ingress - using local port forwarding
-  -
-- TODO:
-  - Shell script for CD actions
+  - Manually created initial application using the getting started guide
+  - Exported the app config - replicated and created a "production" example

 ## Tools and resources used
 - I did this work on WSL / Ubuntu 24.04 but it should work pretty much the same on Mac